Fadela Amara: Secularism

-The commissioners bragged about interviewing 200 people but didn't interview any women who wear full veils regularly so it has been suggested that it was a waste of six months.
-Only two sociologists turned up in niqabs and later went on to fight an international human rights case on the subject.
+The commissioners interviewed 200 people but did not interview any women who wore full veils regularly.
+Only two of the women the commission heard testimony from wore veils, Saïda Kada and Fatiha Ajbli.
 The laws passed by the National Assembly were what Amara had warned about in her 2004 book.
 Instead of a complete ban, it was only banned in public further serving to marginalise women and it was probably illegal to make up those laws anyway.
-Some people said the whole thing was pretty dumb to argue about.